pasosdeJesus/intercambiador/backend-smartcont/README.md

 yarn deploy
 ```

-Put the address generated in ../.env in variable `ADSCONTRACT_ADDRESS`
+Put the address generated in ../.env in the variable `ADSCONTRACT_ADDRESS`

 ## Tests